E104 – Quinoline yellow

 Effects on the Body

-In September 2009, the European Food Safety Authority (EFSA) reduced the acceptable daily intake of E104 from 10 mg/kg to 0.5 mg/kg of body weight due to studies linking the additive to hives and rhinitis.
+In September 2009, the European Food Safety Authority (EFSA) decided to tighten the acceptable daily intake (ADI) limits for food additive E104.
+As a result, the ADI was lowered from 10 mg/kg to 0.5 mg/kg of body weight per day.
+This decision was based on studies indicating that excessive intake may lead to hives and rhinitis.

-Due to its synthetic origin, E104 is not naturally found in living organisms.
-Currently, there is no scientific evidence supporting any benefits of food additive E104.
+Due to its synthetic origin, additive E104 does not occur naturally in living organisms.
+There is currently no scientific evidence supporting any health benefits of using food additive E104.

 Uses

-In the food industry, E104 is used in smoked fish, groceries, beverages, as well as for producing colored dragees, candies, and chewing gum.
+In the food industry, food additive E104 is used in smoked fish, groceries, beverages, and in the production of colorful dragees, hard candies, and chewing gum.

-• In cosmetics for making lipsticks, paints, etc.;
+• in the cosmetics industry, for lipsticks, dyes, etc.;

-• In medicine (derivatives of this substance are used).
+• in pharmaceuticals (derivatives of the substance are used).

 Products with the additive «E104»